ibm-cloud-docs/speech-to-text/input.md

 > **Note:** Language and acoustic model customization are available at different levels of support (generally available or beta) for different languages.
 For more information, see [Language support for customization](/docs/services/speech-to-text/custom.html#languageSupport).

-All interfaces allow you to pass a custom model to the service for use in a recognition request:
+All interfaces accept a custom model for use in a recognition request:

--   *Custom language models* let you expand the service's base vocabulary with terminology from specific domains.
+-   *Custom language models* expand the service's base vocabulary with terminology from specific domains.
 Use the `customization_id` parameter to include a custom language model with a request.
-You can also specify an optional `customization_weight` parameter to indicate the relative weight given to words from the custom model compared to those from the base vocabulary.
+You can also specify an optional `customization_weight` parameter.
+The parameter indicates the relative weight that is given to words from the custom model as opposed to words from the base vocabulary.
 For more information, see [Using a custom language model](/docs/services/speech-to-text/language-use.html).
--   *Custom acoustic models* let you adapt the service's base acoustic model for the acoustic characteristics of your environment and speakers.
+-   *Custom acoustic models* adapt the service's base acoustic model for the acoustic characteristics of your environment and speakers.
 Use the `acoustic_customization_id` parameter to include a custom acoustic model with a request.
 You can specify both a custom language model and a custom acoustic model with a request.
 For more information, see [Using a custom acoustic model](/docs/services/speech-to-text/acoustic-use.html).

-Custom models are based on one of the language models described in [Languages and models](#models) and can be used only with the base model for which they are created.
+Custom models are based on one of the language models that are described in [Languages and models](#models).
+A custom model can be used only with the base model for which it is created.
 If your custom model is based on a model other than the `en-US_BroadbandModel`, the default, you must also specify the name of the model with the request.
-To use a custom model, you must issue the request with service credentials created for the instance of the service that owns the custom model.
+To use a custom model, you must issue the request with service credentials that are created for the instance of the service that owns the custom model.
 For an introduction to customization, see [The customization interface](/docs/services/speech-to-text/custom.html).

 ### Custom model examples
 {: #customExample}